SEO FAQs For Bloggers – Ace The Optimization Process

 While you can use Photoshop and other tools to optimize your images, there always are online options available to get the job done in one click.

 Which tools you pick depends on what you want to do, i.e., change the format or size, etc.

 How can you compress images?

 While there are a variety of free and paid tools available, the following are some of the best options:

 What image format should you use in your blogs, JPG or PNG?

 Whether you use JPG or PNG depends on what your image is about.

-For instance, if your image has some text on it, and it requires more detailing, PNG should be your go-to option.
+For instance, if your image has some text on it and it requires further detailing, PNG should be your go-to option in that case.
 PNGs are high quality, but they are heavier and might slow down your site speed.